johnmmcg/iris-js-sdk/README.md

     // Listen to onChatMessage on session object irisRtcSession.onChatMessage = function(message, from){
       // Text message is received from a participant
     }

+    // Listen to this callback for Chat message acknowledgement irisRtcSession.onChatAck = function(chatAckJson){
+      //This is event is recieved for every message sent out
+      //chatAckJson will id, statusCode, statusMessage, rootNodeId
+      // and childNodeId paramaeters
+    }

      // Screen Share or Switch Streams